Niels Boender

 Teaching

-• Senior Graduate Teaching Assistant, 2022-2023, delivering seminar/small-group teaching of Africa and the Cold War (HI 277) module to Second-Year History undergraduates at the University of Warwick.
-I will also deliver several lectures for the module, on topics such as the Congo Crisis.
+- Senior Graduate Teaching Assistant, 2022-2023, delivering weekly seminar/small-group teaching sessions on Africa and the Cold War (HI 277) module to second-year history undergraduates at Warwick.
+I also gave lectures for the module.
+For this teaching, I was nominated and, after a competitive process, highly commended for a ‘Warwick Award for Teaching Excellence’ in the Postgraduate Researcher category.

-• Senior Graduate Teaching Assistant, 2022, delivering seminar/small-group teaching of The Making of the Modern World (HI 153) module to First-Year History Undergraduates at the University of Warwick.
+- Senior Graduate Teaching Assistant, 2022-3, delivered seminar/small-group teaching of The Making of the Modern World (HI 153) module to First-Year History Undergraduates at Warwick.

 Public Engagement

-During 2022 I helped in the production of a documentary entitled ‘A Very British Way of Torture’, which used first-hand testimony from Kenyan survivors to represent new findings from the so-called Migrated Archives, files which were illegally removed from British colonies just before independence.
-I aided with archival research using these files and was interviewed for the documentary itself.
-It aired on Channel 4 on the 14th of August 2022.
+In 2022, I helped in the production of a documentary entitled ‘A Very British Way of Torture’, which used first-hand testimony from Kenyan survivors to represent new findings from the so-called Migrated Archive, files which were illegally removed from British colonies just before independence.
+I aided with archival research using these files and was interviewed for the documentary.
+It aired on Channel 4 on the 14th of August 2022 and Al Jazeera on the 8th of December 2022 (currently over one million views on YouTube).
+When spurious legal complaints were made against the program, I aided with additional historical research for the production company and its lawyers.
 An interview relating to the documentary was also featured in The Guardian.
+As part of the project, I also participated in a series of public panels discussing the documentary at Oxford and Warwick.

 Prizes and Awards